-azureContainerName: " string " Mandatory.
-The name of the Azure container to which the export is to be written.
-The container must exist. azureConfigFile: " string " Optional.
-A configuration file that contains the storage connection parameters, instead of the one in the default location, such as ~/.azure/config.
-If this is not defined, the default configuration file is used. azureContainerName must be defined, and not be empty. azureStorageAccount: "string" Optional.
-The name of the Azure storage account to use for the operation. azureStorageSasToken: " string " Optional.
-Azure Shared Access Signature (SAS) token to be used for the authentication of the operation, instead of a key.
+Mandatory.
+The name of the Azure container to which the export is azureContainerName:

+to be written.
+The container must exist. "string"

+azureConfiqFile: Optional.
+A configuration file that contains the storage connection parameters, instead of the one in the default location, such as "string"

+~/.azure/config.
+If this is not defined, the default configuration azureStorageSasToken: Optional.
+Azure Shared Access Signature (SAS) token to be used for the authentication of the operation, instead of a key. "string"

+Optional.
+The name of the Azure storage account to use for the azureStorageAccount:

+"string" operation.